SAP-samples/teched2025-DA267/README.md

 ## Overview

 This session introduces attendees to the seamless planning integration of SAP Analytics Cloud and SAP Datasphere in the context of SAP Business Data Cloud.
+Find the introduction slides shown on-site here: [PPT](images/DA267_Flow.pptx)

 In this session, we will:
 - Leverage a view shared from the content of the Working Capital Insights app to create a planning model with a live connection to the view's data